Java String: 8 examples of simple and string functions

 An example of using the string split method

-The split method of String class returns an array of broken string.
+The split method of the String class returns an array of broken strings.
 The split method breaks the string by the given word or regular expression.
-For example, you may specify “and” “or” etc. to break the string.

 See this example where I have broken the string by specifying the “and” word.
 As the split method returns an array, the for loop is used to display the returned array elements: